denoland/std/info/test-format.md

 - assessor: The assessor is the path to the agent that is to perform the assessments on end system state after running the target agent under test.
 - iterations: The number of variations of each test case to run, to exercise the agent more broadly.
-If the iterations value is missing, then assume it to be 1
+If the iterations value is missing, then assume it to be one.

 ## Test cases